 People will lose weight on energy-restricted diets with or without high levels of the protein.
 However, diets that contain between 1.2-1.6g protein/kg/d and are consumed in a distributed fashion providing 25–30g protein/meal may provide improvements in appetite and body-weight management.
 Further, higher-protein

 diets are associated with greater retention of lean mass—which is beneficial in maintenance of losses in body weight.

-The vehicle in which protein is delivered is very important.
+The vehicle in which protein is delivered is very important in leveraging protein’s role in energy balance.
 Greater satiety and a more consistent decrease in energy intake have been shown when protein is fed in solid form rather than as a beverage.